Recoskie/AI-Matrix/docs/Matrix Structure.md

 <img style="float:left;" src="figs/fig0.jpg">

-The small number above x is how many times to multiply the number against it's self per value.
+The small number above x is how many times to multiply the number against itself per value.

 <br /><br />

-The blue squares is the amount that existed before we move to the next value.
-The red, and green squares is the added units per value.
+The blue squares are the amount that existed before we moved to the next value.
+The red and green squares are the added units per value.

 <br /><br />

-In the first dimension we are only adding one new unit which can be added together one unit at a time in a single loop.
-We input 5 into our function and we can add five sevens together if that is the size of the units, or we can just say x is multiplied by 7.
+In the first dimension, we are only adding one new unit, which can be added together one unit at a time in a single loop.
+We input 5 into our function, and we can add five sevens together if that is the size of the units, or we can just say x is multiplied by 7.

 <br /><br />

-When we multiply the number by it's self we expand this pattern both vertically and horizontally.
+When we multiply the number by itself, we expand this pattern vertically and horizontally.

 <br /><br />

-In the second dimension we have to add a one-dimensional pattern shown as the green squares that is 2 unit more because of both sides of the square that join at one unit.
+In the second dimension, we have to add a one-dimensional pattern shown as the green squares that is 2 units more because both sides of the square that join at one unit.

 <br /><br />

-When we input 5 into our function it adds it together as follows.
+When we input 5 into our function, it adds it together as follows.

 <br />